brian14708/wh-briefings/presidential-actions/2021-05/2021-05-28-a-proclamation-prayer-for-peace-memorial-day-2021.md

 modified_time: 2021-05-28 14:38:30-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/28/a-proclamation-prayer-for-peace-memorial-day-2021/
 published_time: 2021-05-28 14:38:29-04:00
-title: 'A Proclamation: Prayer for Peace, Memorial Day, 2021'
+title: "A Proclamation: Prayer for Peace, Memorial Day,\_2021"
 ---

 On Memorial Day, we honor and reflect upon the courage, integrity, and